vanitoz/Reviews_Classification_System/README.md

 <p align="center">
     <img src="images/3-gram.png" alt="drawing" width="800" hight="900"/>

 All classes contain lots of the same words.
-Because of the similarities of each label’s vocabulary, it could be difficult for machine learning algorithms to differentiate between them and determine target variable.
+Because of the similarities of each label’s vocabulary, it could be difficult for machine learning algorithms to differentiate between them and determine target variables.
 Graph below represents a venn diagram that shows how many unigram and 3 -gram words belong to each class and how many words show up in both classes.
 It helps to understand that unigram and 3 -gram  must be important variables during features engineering.

 <p align="center">
     <img src="images/Venns.png" alt="drawing" width="800" hight="400"/>